Tourism in India by state: Madhya Pradesh

-Madhya Pradesh is a central Indian state noted for three UNESCO World Heritage properties—Khajuraho Group of Monuments, Sanchi, and the Bhimbetka rock shelters—alongside historic cities, river landscapes, and wildlife reserves.
+Madhya Pradesh is a central Indian state noted for Mahakal Corridor, Omkareshwar Temple and for three UNESCO World Heritage properties—Khajuraho Group of Monuments, Sanchi, and the Bhimbetka rock shelters—alongside historic cities, river landscapes, and wildlife reserves.

+Madhya Pradesh has fastest metropolis cities like Bhopal, Indore etc. which have lot of tourist spots and historical places.
+Bhopal is popularly knowns as City of Lakes with more than 20 lakes and reservoirs.
+Indore is known for its rich historical places.

 The temples at Khajuraho are known for Nagara‑style architecture and sculptural programs that include erotic imagery; Sanchi preserves a major complex of Buddhist monuments; and Bhimbetka comprises a large concentration of prehistoric rock shelters and paintings.

 Wildlife tourism features tiger landscapes and protected areas in the Satpura and Vindhyan ranges, including Kanha Tiger Reserve and Bandhavgarh Tiger Reserve.

 As part of Project Cheetah, eight cheetahs from Namibia (September 2022) and a further twelve from South Africa (February 2023) were translocated to Kuno National Park in Sheopur district.

-Scenic river landscapes include the marble gorge at Bhedaghat near Jabalpur, part of the Bhedaghat–Lametaghāt entry on India’s Tentative List for World Heritage.
+Scenic river landscapes include the marble gorge at Bhedaghat near Jabalpur, part of the Bhedaghat–Lametaghāt entry on India's Tentative List for World Heritage.